mattiasu96/TrapGenerator/README.md

 For further considerations/explanations on our model and testing, go to the [Results](#Results) section.
 The model provided here is the "standard" one, the same used in the paper and in many text prediction tasks.

 ## Model Prediction
-Once the model has been trained, we can use it to generate new data.<br> As shown in the **txt LSTM** (https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/8.1-text-generation-with-lstm.ipynb) we extract a random sequence from our training dataset and we use it as a starting point for our prediction.
-Our model will "continue" the sequence with its own generated data.
+Once the model has been trained, we can use it to generate new data.<br> As shown in the **txt LSTM** (https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/8.1-text-generation-with-lstm.ipynb) we extract a random sequence from our training dataset and then we use it as a starting point for our prediction. <br>Our model will continue the sequence with its own generated data.

-A very important function is the following:
+A very important function is the following one:
 ```
 def sample(preds, temperature=1.0):
     preds = np.asarray(preds).astype('float64')